-- How might the scheduling of work be more effectively distributed to avoid missing deadlines? - How could you better communicate your workload to avoid missing deadlines?
+- How could you better balance the workload in order to avoid sacrificing quality? - How might the scheduling of work be more effectively distributed to avoid missing deadlines?

 Competency Job Match reveals how a person's talents fit within a current role.